shrutijha13/login-test-app/README.md

 # Welcome to the Login Test App

-To run the application, please run the following command:
+To run the application, first make sure that Docker is running.

+Then, please run the following command:
 ```
 ./startup.sh
 ```